djalbat/reaction-hooks/README.md

 You can also run a development server, see the section on building later on.

+## Usage

+The three hooks are imported thus:

+...
+import { useState, useContext, useEffects } from "reaction-hooks";
+...

+The only other function is `emitEffect()`, which can be obtained by destructuring the `useEffects()` hook:

+...
+const { emitEffect } = useEffects;
+...

+Detailed usages are outlined in the example section that follows.

 ## Building

 Automation is thanks to [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: